bennokr/rdflib-r2r/test-results/sqlite-bsbm/bsbm-bi-query4.md

                  product AS product_ref
             WHERE "offer".product = "product_ref".nr) AS anon_13,

-           (SELECT offer.price AS price,
+           (SELECT offer.nr AS offer,
-                   offer.nr AS offer
+                   offer.price AS price
             FROM offer) AS anon_14,

            (SELECT producttypeproduct.product AS product
             FROM producttypeproduct,
                  producttype AS producttype_ref
-            WHERE "producttype_ref"."nr" = '6'
+            WHERE "producttype_ref"."nr" = '21'
               AND "producttypeproduct".productType = "producttype_ref".nr) AS anon_15
          WHERE anon_13.nr = anon_14.offer
            AND anon_15.product = anon_13."""product_ref"".nr_2") AS anon_10